 The School of BEES hosts a diverse research community.
 The overarching driver for research in BEES is the topical ‘trilemma’ created by the societal demands for:

-- a healthy environment (BEES research in geology, biodiversity, water and habitats).
+- a healthy environment (BEES research in geology, biodiversity, the oceans, water and habitats).

 - sustainably produced high quality food (BEES research in crops, aquaculture, and fisheries).

-- sustainable, reliable energy and resource supplies (BEES research in hydrocarbons, renewables, raw materials and crops).
+- sustainable, reliable energy and resource supplies (BEES research in renewables, raw materials and crops).

 As part of the School’s research strategy, identified strengths are thematically grouped to provide critical mass to do research of international quality; considering generated outputs, expertise and relevance to National and European Research priorities.

 Our main research themes are:

 The School of BEES operates in three main buildings: the Cork Enterprise Centre, the adjoining Butler Building, and the Cooperage Building.
 These three buildings are all located on the UCC North Mall campus.
 The School of BEES conducts, and collaborates in research at various national locations including;